jumperb/Hodor/README.md

 ##How to use annotation category
-if you want to set some special property to your property of some class.like
+if you want to set some special attributes to your property of some class. like
 @property (nonatomic, `customkey`) NSString *str;
-and you can do some thing according to this customkey. there is not a very beautiful solution , but relatively simple.
+and you want to do something according to this customkey. there is not a very beautiful solution , but relatively simple.

 this is a header file